 Eyesight is not something we generally think of when we’re thinking of the damage caused by addiction and drug abuse.
-Instead we think of the liver, heart or lungs, major body systems which often show sign of abuse in serious physical ways.
+Instead, we think of the liver, heart or lungs, major body systems which often show sign of abuse in serious physical ways.
 The eyes are more delicate, but that doesn’t mean that the impact is minor.
+Looking at the size of your pupils such as having large black holes with limited iris visibility could be a sign.
 Even red eyes, which we typically think of when we list the symptoms of drug abuse, is not a minor side effect.

-Each drug has a physical impact and a chemical impact on the body.
+Each drug has a physical impact and a chemical impact on the body and neurotransmitters in your brain.
 Therefore, we’re going to break down commonly abused drugs and discuss both types of complications.

-Cocaine is an eye anesthetic, meaning that when you take cocaine you may be unable to feel damage that occurs to your eyes.
-Bumping, scratching and even corneal ulcers can occur, causing pain, blurred visions and even scarring that can cause permanent vision loss.
+Cocaine is an eye anesthetic, meaning that when you take cocaine you may be unable to feel the damage that occurs to your eyes.
+Bumping, scratching, and even corneal ulcers can occur, causing pain, blurred visions and even scarring that can cause permanent vision loss.